anya-hichu/Dominium/README.md

 Safe keybind by default on END (configuration window)

 - Puppet master like with ACL (token) where can send base64 gzipped "command list" with id/names/alias to share (copy-paste manual operation, possibility to make it look like data:application/zip;base64,xxx or random link param) or generated file - Token gives permission to specific commands to a specific person (character name/world) for specific duration or until invalidated
-- Custom syntax like <do.3> or alias (button to automatically add in chat or copy in clipboard)
+- Custom syntax like <do.id> or alias with regex or <do.alias> (button to automatically add in chat or copy in clipboard)